lukeembura/Local-Event-Finder-Web-App-/README.md

 # Local Event Finder

 A React application for discovering events in Kenyan cities like Nairobi, Mombasa, and more.
-Users can search and filter events by date, category, or location.

 ## Features